NinaNage0915/dog-paw-redirect/README.md

 </p>

 <p>
-You will be redirected to the American Kennel Club's guide on protecting dogs from hot pavement in <strong>5 seconds</strong>.
+You will be redirected to the American Kennel Club's guide on protecting dogs from hot pavement in <strong> a few seconds</strong>.
 </p>

 <p>